 yet another missed opportunity for a johnny west vocal cameo in the last place you’d ever expect to find one.

-though i didn’t scream along, i did add one creative touch of my own when i tacked on a bizarre spoken introduction, dropping the pitch of my voice until i sounded like a radio DJ broadcasting from hell. and tyson got the idea to take a few of mike’s screams i’d recorded separate from the music to test levels, throw them in at the end of the album after about ten seconds of silence, and crank up the volume as loud as it would go, to scare the piss out of anyone who hadn’t turned the CD off.
+though i didn’t do any screaming, i did add one creative touch of my own when i tacked on a bizarre spoken introduction, dropping the pitch of my voice until i sounded like a radio DJ broadcasting from hell. and tyson got the idea to take a few of mike’s screams i’d recorded separate from the music to test levels, throw them in at the end of the album after about ten seconds of silence, and crank up the volume as loud as it would go, to scare the piss out of anyone who hadn’t turned the CD off.

 i tried dumping the tracks back on my mixer a few years ago to make myself a copy of the album so i could listen again, but the backup CDs seem to have gone janky on me. you can at least hear a few of the tracks on myspace over HERE. something to listen for: there’s a support scream from tyson in anthrax envelope about 35 seconds into the song that’s so hilarious in the way it doesn’t quite come off, i’m a little amazed he didn’t ask me to mix it out. maybe he thought it was funny too.